Firm Overview

 After graduating from the University of Miami Law School, the twins returned in 1965 to Chicago.

-Barth worked in the Cook County state's attorney's office for several years.
-Barry worked as in-house counsel for the Atchison, Topika and Santa Fe Railroad from 1965 to 1966; and he then worked from 1966 to 1967 for Herzl Levine, whom he says was the only Chicago lawyer he was aware of who handled plaintiff's malpractice work at that time.
+Barth worked in the Cook County state’s attorney’s office for several years.
+Barry worked as in-house counsel for the Atchison, Topika and Santa Fe Railroad from 1965 to 1966; and he then worked from 1966 to 1967 for the Law Offices of Herzl Levine, whom he says was the only Chicago lawyer he knew who handled plaintiff’s medical malpractice cases at that time.

 Jerome and Barth started the firm, and Barry joined them shortly after.

-"We were doing malpractice cases before most of the people now who are doing it were out of school, grammar school," Barry says.
-"We really grandfathered this whole area."
+“We were doing malpractice cases before most of the people now who are doing it were out of school, grammar school,” Barry says.
+“We grandfathered this whole area of practice.”

 "It used to be that you could try cases with your opponents and not only were you civil, but afterwards you were friends," Barry says.
 "Now it's much more difficult.
 Unfortunately, there is lack of civility because of the high stakes involved."